Ball-Ralston Flying Service, Hillsboro, Oregon / BuNo 48032 N7922A 1940s-1966

 The only survivor of the four is N66475, which went through two owners before being restored and ending up at the Patriots Point Naval & Maritime Museum, Mt.
 Pleasant, South Carolina.
 The two other owners were AV Aircraft Co., Deming, New Mexic0 (1966-1970) and Hemet Valley Flying Service, Hemet, California (1971).
 It was stored at Stockton, CA, around 1974.

-N5635N was owned by Ball-Ralston from the early 1950s to the early 1960s (exact dates are not available).
-N5635N was leased to spray for Skyway Air Services in British Columbia in 1957, at which time the Skyway logo was painted on the side.
+N5635N was owned by Ball-Ralston from 1955 to 1962 and leased to spray for Skyway Air Services in British Columbia in 1957, at which time the Skyway logo was painted on the side.
 She was sold to Parsons Airpark Inc. in Carpenteria, California, then to Idaho Aircraft Co./Dennis G. Smilanich (1963-1970) where it flew as #D3.
 35N crashed with loss of life in Idaho on 9 August 1968; the aircraft was damaged beyond repair.

 The Bureau Number of this aircraft is not known, but the USCR quotes the id as A20260.
 Other sources quote it as A20-260.

-N7026C was acquired by Ball-Ralston in the early 1950s and converted to active forest spray work.
+N7026C was acquired by Ball-Ralston in 1957 from Chris D. Stoltzfus & Associates, Coatesville, Pennsylvania, and converted to active forest spray work.
 26C was leased to spray for Skyway Air Services in British Columbia in 1957, at which time the Skyway logo was painted on the side.
 It was sold to Parsons Airpark Inc. in Carpenteria, California, then to Idaho Aircraft Co./Dennis G. Smilanich (1963-1970) where it flew as #D4.
 26C crashed and was destroyed by fire during an attempted emergency landing due to an engine fire, Boise, ID, June 19, 1970.
 The pilot baled out but was killed.

 N7922A – TBF or TBM?